dlescarbeau413/MechaCar_Statistical_Analysis/README.md

 Alternative : Mechacar is not more cost efficient vs other brands for the vehicle type.

 Statisical tests:
 I would do the same tests that we did in this challenge to compare vehicles.
-I would run regression analysis to test multiple factors and determine the higher correlation to the cost of the annual expenses for the vehicles.
+I would run regression analysis to test multiple factors and determine which factors are closely related to the annual cost of the prototype vehicles and their competitors.